AVeselovski/comrade-components/src/components/patterns/Header.md

-Following examples have `position="static"` prop for displaying the component properly.
+Following examples have `position="static"` prop for displaying the component in boxes.
 Default `position` value is `fixed`.

 Basic examples: